Oekaki-Connect/web-novel-static-generator/README.md

 * I didn't see an existing static site generator for web novels which already existed
 * Didn't want the baggage of trying to modifying an existing generic static site generator
-* This generator works out of box fully with github for free, it's easy to use, easy to modify
+* This generator works out of box fully with GitHub for free, it's easy to use, easy to modify

 ## Support